boris-kz/CogAlg/README.md

 This distinction is not apparent in modalities where signal carrier is “light” and reflected, such as visual input.
 There, magnitude (brightness) of input parameter or its match (compression of input magnitude) has low correlation with predictive value.
 This is true for most raw information sources, but match is a key higher-order parameter.
 That is, match of parameters that do represent predictive value (such as inverted distance), should be a criterion / metrics for higher-level clustering of patterns that contain / encapsulate them.

 Again, main feature of my approach is incrementally deep hierarchical syntax (encapsulated parameters) of my patterns.
 Which means that metrics will change with elevation: criterion of higher-level clustering will be derived from comparison of lower-level parameters between their patterns.
 I can’t find an analogue to this evolving hierarchical nature of both elements and metrics in any other clustering technique.

+## Quantifying match and miss between variables

+The purpose is prediction, and predictive value is usually defined as [compressibility](https://en.wikipedia.org/wiki/Algorithmic_information_theory).
+Which is perfectly fine, but existing methods only compute compression per sequence of inputs.
+To enable more incremental selection and scalable search, I quantify partial match between atomic inputs, vs. binary same | different choice for inputs within sequences.
+This is similar to the way Bayesian inference improved on classical logic, by quantifying probability vs. binary true | false values.

+I define match as a complementary of miss.
+That means match is potential compression of larger comparand’s magnitude by replacing it with its miss (initially difference) relative to smaller comparand.
+Ultimate criterion is recorded magnitude, rather than bits of memory it occupies, because the former represents physical impact that we want to predict.
+The volume of memory used to record that magnitude depends on prior compression, which is not an objective parameter.

+This is tautological: smaller input is a common subset of both inputs, = sum of AND between their uncompressed (unary code) representations.
+Some may object that match includes the case when both inputs equal zero, but then match also equals zero.
+Prediction is representational equivalent of physical momentum.
+Ultimately, we predict some potential impact on observer, represented by input.
+Zero input means zero impact, which has no conservable inertia, thus no intrinsic predictive value.

+With incremental complexity, initial inputs have binary resolution and implicit shared coordinate (being a macro-parameter, resolution of coordinate lags that of an input).
+Compression of bit inputs by AND is well known as digitization: substitution of two lower 1 bits with one higher 1 bit.
+Resolution of coordinate (input summation span) is adjusted by feedback to form integers that are large enough to produce above-average match.

+Next-order compression can be achieved by comparison between consecutive integers, distinguished by binary (before | after) coordinate.
+Basic comparison is inverse arithmetic operation of incremental power: AND, subtraction, division, logarithm, and so on.
+Additive match is achieved by comparison of a higher power than that which produced comparands: comparison by AND will not further compress integers previously digitized by AND.

+Rather, initial comparison between integers is by subtraction, resulting difference is miss, and absolute match is a smaller input.
+For example, if inputs are 4 and 7, then miss is 3, and their match or common subset is 4.
+Difference is smaller than XOR (non-zero complementary of AND) because XOR may include opposite-sign (opposite-direction) bit pairs 0, 1 and 1, 0, which are cancelled-out by subtraction.

+Comparison by division forms ratio, which is a magnitude-compressed difference.
+This compression is explicit in long division: match is accumulated over iterative subtraction of smaller comparand from remaining difference.
+In other words, this is also a comparison by subtraction, but between different orders of derivation.
+Resulting match is smaller comparand * integer part of ratio, and miss is final reminder or fractional part of ratio.

+Ratio can be further compressed by converting to radix | logarithm, and so on.
+But computational costs may grow even faster.
+Thus, power of comparison should increase only for inputs sufficiently compressed by lower power: AND for bit inputs, SUB for integer inputs, DIV for pattern inputs, etc. Actual compression depends on input and on resolution of its coordinate: input | derivative summation span.
+We can’t control the input, so average match is adjusted via resolution of coordinate.

+To filter future inputs, this absolute match should be projected: recombined with co-derived miss projected for a target distance.
+Filter deviation is accumulated until it exceeds the cost of updating lower-level filter.
+Which then forms relative match: current match - past match that co-occurs with average higher-level projected match.
+This relative match: above- or below- average predictive value, determines input inclusion into positive or negative predictive value pattern.

+Separate filters are formed for each type of compared variable.
+For example, brightness of original input pixels may not be very predictive, partly because almost all perceived light is reflected rather than emitted.
+Then its filter will increase, reducing total span (cost) of value patterns, potentially down to 1.
+On the other hand, if differences or ratios between pixels are more predictive than pixels themselves, then filter for forming positive difference- or ratio- value patterns will be reduced.